-To make our roads safer, two of the give way rules changed at 5am on Sunday 25 March 2012.
+To make our roads safer, two of the give way rules changed in March 2012.

 These changes affected all drivers, riders, pedestrians and cyclists.

 Go to our Resources page to access further information such as videos, leaflets and posters, or resources for deaf people and those with a vision impairment.

 Or you can test yourself on the give way rules with our interactive quiz.